mbroedl/atom-music/README.md

 |   9 |                    | open file             |                                                                                                     |
 |  10 |    (`dblclick`)    | jump to position      | jump to timestamp;  a double click in text interpolates the time between the surrounding timestamps |

+Upon opening atom-transcribe, a fuzzy search guesses the audio file.
+Currently, ogg, mp3, and wav files in the current working folder are matched based on similarity of the opened file and the audio files.

 ## Possible future features?

 * configure speakers and implement shortcuts to add names